Leonardo-Boss/suckless-site/dwm.suckless.org/customisation/customfuncs.md

 - B1: view a tag, trying to view the selected tagset will result in a change to the previous one.
 - B3: toggle a tag, trying to toggle the last selected tag will result in viewing all tags.
-- B2+B1: asign tag to the sel client.
+- B2+B1: assign tag to the sel client.
-- B2+B3: toggle tag for the sel client, trying to toggle the last tag will result in asigning all tags.
+- B2+B3: toggle tag for the sel client, trying to toggle the last tag will result in assigning all tags.

 ###Layouts